jhajek/Linux-text-book-part-1/Appendix-C/Appendix-C.md

 1) Caffeine
 1) Dash to Dock
+1) Freon (first requires you to install the package ```lm_sensors```)
-1) SystemMonitor
+1) Hide Dash
-1) Choose any other one plugin

-#### Ubuntu 18.04 Snaps Install
+#### Snaps Install

 To install and configure snaps, reference chapter 3.
 To show these packages are installed take a screenshot of the output of the command: ```sudo snap --list```.
-Install these packages via Snap:
+Install these packages via Snap on Ubuntu 18.04 desktop:

 1) Android Studio
-1) Spotify
+1) Blender
 1) Slack
 1) Skype
+1) Visual Studio Code

-#### Fedora 28 Flatpak Install
+#### Flatpak Install

 To install and configure flatpak and flathub, reference chapter 3.
 To show these packages are installed take a screenshot of the output of the command: ```sudo flatpak --list```.
-Install these packages via Snap:
+Install these packages via flatpak on the Fedora virtual machine:

-1) Gimp
+1) Kdenlive
 1) Visual Studio Code
 1) LibreOffice
-1) Atom
+1) AbiWord
-1) 0 A.D.
+1) VLC

-#### Ubuntu window mangers and desktop environment
+#### Ubuntu 18.04 Flatpak Install

+To install and configure flatpak and flathub, reference chapter 3.
+To show these packages are installed take a screenshot of the output of the command: ```sudo flatpak --list```.
+Install these packages via flatpak:

+1) Remmina
+1) Shotcut
+1) Fondo
+1) VLC

+#### AppImage Install

+Find 3 [AppImage install packages](https://appimage.org/ "AppImages install"), follow the instrctions to install and run these AppImages on both Ubuntu 18.04 and Fedora 30.
+Take a screenshot of the command needed to run the AppImage and the corresponding first screen of that application from the [AppImage GitHub repo](https://appimage.github.io/apps "AppImage GitHub Repo").
+This can be on a system of your choice.

+1) Subsurface
+1) Archipelago
+1) LibrePCB

+#### Window Mangers

 You will chose 1 of the window managers from the categories listed earlier in the chapter and from the Ubuntu Software Center install them.
 Once installed you need to log out and restart your session.
 In order to change the default window manager or desktop environment you need to find the Ubuntu logo icon in the upper right hand corner of the login screen.

 ![*Change Window Mangers*](images/Chapter-04/ubuntu-window-manager.png "Change")

 1) Compositing window manager
 1) Stacking window manager
 1) Tiling window manager
-1) Minimalistic window manager
-1) Search the web for an additional window manager not listed
 1) Install Enlightenment (E17) on Ubuntu 18.04
-1) Install Lumina on Fedora 28 - [https://lumina-desktop.org/get-lumina/](https://lumina-desktop.org/get-lumina/ "Lumina install")

 **Note:** the names of packages are not always obvious so you can use search features of package managers.
-For example here would be how to search for the
+For example here would be how to search for the i3 package.

 * ```sudo apt-cache search i3```
 * ```sudo dnf search i3```

+#### Desktop Environments

+Install these desktops, restart your system and as you login switch your desktop environment and take a screenshot of the new environment.

+1) Install the Xfce Dektop on Fedora 30
+1) Install the Ubuntu Mate Desktop on Ubuntu 18.04
+1) Install the Xfce4 Desktop on Ubuntu 18.04 (not xubuntu-dekstop but just xfce4 package)

 #### Ubuntu Theme tweaking